Home About Photos

 Through the years, model rocketry evolved into sport rocketry which encompasses model rocketry, mid-power rocketry, and high-power rocketry.

 Low-power rockets (model rockets) are small, weighing no more than one-pound.
 Mid-power rockets generally weigh between one and three pounds.
-High-power rockets generally weigh three pounds or more.
+High-power rockets weigh three pounds or more.
+Often they weigh much more than three pounds.

 Rocket motors are labeled using a single letter to indicate the overall power (total impulse) of the motor.
 The smallest rocket motors are labeled as A motors.
 An A motor has up to 2.5 Newton-Seconds of total impulse.
 B motors have twice the total impulse of A motors (2.5 to 5.0 Newton-Seconds).
 C motors have twice the total impulse of B motors, and so on.